alexwaibel/home-assistant-config/README.md

 Below are instructions for setting up your development environment.
 I use a container running [code-server](https://github.com/cdr/code-server) with access to the volume storing my config.

-1. Access code-server via browser
+1. Open this configuration using the code-server container or GitHub codespaces
 1. Make changes to configuration
-1. Use the Home Assistant UI to validate the config
+1. Use the Home Assistant UI or VS Code extension to validate the config
 1. Reboot Home Assistant via UI to apply changes

 ### Prerequisites